bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 `let frames_per_second = 15;`

-And a variable to define how many pixels each dot should move frame.
+And a variable to define how many pixels each dot should move down the canvas, per frame.

 `let dot_pixels_per_frame = 5;`

 **`player_y` MUST be a multiple of `dot_pixels_per_frame`**.
-Here we are safe because 220 / 5 does not have a remainder.
+Here we are safe because 220 divided by 5 is a whole number.

-Then one to specify how many pixels the _player_ should move when the player presses left or right:
+Then add a variable to specify how many pixels the _player_ should move when the player presses left or right:

 `let player_move_increment = 40;`

 **`player_x` MUST be a multiple of `player_move_increment`**.
 You will see why later on.
-Here we are safe because 400 / 40 does not have a remainder.
+Here we are safe because 200 divided by 40 is a whole number.

-Also we need to specify how far apart (in the vertical direction; pixels) each dot should be, and how long (in milliseconds) the game should be:
+Also we need to specify how far apart (vertically, in pixels) each dot should be, and how long (in milliseconds) the game should be:

 `let dot_distance_apart = 10;`

 `let game_duration = 30 * 1000;`

+(30000 will create a 30 second game)

-Then the radius for the player and dots:
+Then the radius for the (circular) player and dots:

 `let dot_radius = 10;`